Dr Alan Jamieson

 - Ritchie H, Jamieson AJ, Piertney SB.
 Phylogenetic relationships among hadal amphipods of the Superfamily Lysianassoidea: Implications for taxonomic revision and biogeographic distribution.
 Deep Sea Research Part I: Oceanographic Research Papers 2016, 105, 119-131.

 - Jamieson AJ.
 The Hadal Zone; Life in the Deepest Oceans.
-Cambridge: Cambridge University Press, 2015.
+Cambridge, UK: Cambridge University Press, 2015.

 - Craig J, Priede IG, Aguzzi J, Company JB, Jamieson AJ.
 Abundant bioluminescent sources of low-light intensity in the deep Mediterranean Sea and North Atlantic Ocean.
 Marine Biology 2015, 162, 1637-1649.